-Supplies

-UNHCR is supporting the government and local authorities in Poland with emergency supplies to strengthen reception capacities.
-As of 15 August, 52 truckloads with core relief items such as bed linen, blankets, hygiene kits, towels and diapers have been sent from UNHCR's main warehouse in Grabica to the municipalities in Bialystok, Gdansk, Jaroslaw, Katowice, Kielce, Krakow, Lubaczow, Poznan, Rzeszow, Szczecin, Tarnobrzeg, Warsaw and Wroclaw for supporting refugees, including at reception and accommodation centres.
-From the onset of the emergency, UNHCR established a logistical hub in Rzeszow, just 100km from the Ukrainian border in south-east Poland, to deliver supplies into Ukraine for the increasing number of internally displaced people.
-336 trucks have been dispatched up to date, to deliver most-needed kitchen sets, solar lamps, sleeping bags, mattresses, towels, clothes, winter jackets, high thermal blankets and other life-saving items to UNHCR's warehouses in Dnipro, Lviv and Uzhhorod in western and central Ukraine.
+Supplies UNHCR is supporting the government and local authorities in Poland with emergency supplies to strengthen reception capacities.
+As of 19 September, 82 truckloads with core relief items such as bed linen, blankets, hygiene kits, towels and diapers have been sent from UNHCR's main warehouse in Grabica to the municipalities in Bialystok, Gdansk, Jaroslaw, Katowice, Kielce, Krakow, Lubaczow, Poznan, Rzeszow, Szczecin, Tarnobrzeg, Warsaw and Wroclaw for supporting refugees, including at reception and accommodation centres.
+From the onset of the emergency until the end of August 2022, UNHCR established a logistical hub in Rzeszow, just 100km from the Ukrainian border in south-east Poland, to deliver supplies into Ukraine for the increasing number of internally displaced people.
+343 trucks have been dispatched up to date, to deliver most-needed kitchen sets, solar lamps, sleeping bags, mattresses, towels, clothes, winter jackets, high thermal blankets and other life-saving items to UNHCR's warehouses in Dnipro, Lviv and Uzhhorod in western and central Ukraine.

-www.unhcr.org 2

-Scale-up of capacity UNHCR has been in Poland for 30 years, working with national authorities on refugee related matters.
+Scale-up of capacity UNHCR has been in Poland for 30 years, working with national authorities on refugee-related matters.
 With the Ukraine emergency, UNHCR has substantially scaled up its presence and operations across Poland.
 UNHCR currently has a Country Office and Frontex Liaison Office in Warsaw and has opened two field offices in Warsaw and Lublin, in addition to sub-offices in Rzeszow and Krakow.
-UNHCR increased its workforce from 8 staff members to 113 in Warsaw, Krakow, Lublin and Rzeszow and with more being deployed to support the response.
-Working with partners UNHCR works with 6 international and national implementing partners to respond to the most pressing needs of refugees in Poland.
-These include The Polish Centre for International Aid (PCPM), Premiere Urgence International, Halina Niec Legal Aid Centre, Association for Legal Intervention, Lutheran World Federation and ACTED/REACH.
+UNHCR increased its workforce from 8 staff members to 110 in Warsaw, Krakow, Lublin and Rzeszow,.
+Working with partners UNHCR works with 8 international and national implementing partners to respond to the most pressing needs of refugees in Poland.
+These include ACTED/REACH, the Danish Refugee Council (DRC), the Halina Niec Legal Aid Centre, the Lutheran World Federation, International Medical Corps (IMC), Première Urgence International (PUI), the Polish Center for International Aid (PCPM) and the Stowarzysznenie interwencji Prawnej (Association for Legal Intervention, SIP).
 UNHCR leads the overarching refugee coordination structure in Poland, in support of the Government-led response.
 The thematic sector working groups include Protection (with sub-sector working groups on Child Protection, Gender-based Violence, Counter-trafficking, Third-country nationals, and Mental Health and Psychosocial Support); Health; Education; Shelter; Basic Needs, including Food Security, Water and Sanitation and Core Relief Items; and Logistics.
-In addition, there are transversal working groups on Cash, Information Management, Accountability to Affected Populations and Prevention of Sexual Exploitation and Abuse.
-UNHCR together with 142 partners has launched a comprehensive Ukraine Situation: Regional Refugee Response Plan, appealing for over US\$1.8 billion in support of the refugee response in the region until the end of December 2022, for a projected population of 8.3 million refugees.
+In addition, there are transversal working groups on Cash, Information Management, Accountability to Affected Populations and a Network on Prevention of Sexual Exploitation and Abuse.
+UNHCR, together with 142 partners, has launched a comprehensive Ukraine Situation: Regional Refugee Response Plan, appealing for over US\$1.8 billion in support of the refugee response in the region until the end of December 2022, for a projected population of 8.3 million refugees.
 The Response Plan chapter for Poland includes 87 partners (mostly NGOs) for a total budget of more than US\$740 million.
 The Response Plan aims to complement, support and strengthen the national response to the refugee crisis in Poland and other refugee-receiving countries neighbouring Ukraine.
 Updated information on the response is available on the UNHCR Poland Data Portal, including through dedicated pages for each Sector/Working Group.
 Donors UNHCR is grateful for the critical support provided by donors who have contributed to this operation as well as those who have contributed to UNHCR programmes with broadly earmarked and unearmarked funds.